 This intermediate-level course will explain some of these measures and tools, describe some specific measurements, and explain the relationship between assessment and strategy.
 Summarizing the data with the correct tool can be the gating factor to reaching staff and effecting changes that spur performance improvement.

 Data Analysis in the Real WorldContains 2 Component(s), Includes Credits

 This intermediate-level course will provide answers to these questions as well as recommendations for decision-making based on data analytics for each sector.
 The course will begin with an introduction of Big Data, then continue into a deeper dive on its implications within each sector.
 Industry case studies make the concepts applicable in the real-world.

-How to CoachContains 2 Component(s), 0.4 credits offered
+How to CoachContains 2 Component(s), Includes Credits

 This brief course focuses on the skills and techniques of positive coaching in an organizational setting including listening actively, providing constructive feedback based on observation, reinforcing positive employee performance through recognition and praise, and teaching new skills.

 Introduction to Data AnalysisContains 2 Component(s), Includes Credits